mschlege1838/html-table-wrapper/examples/temperatures/README.md

 <!-- ... -->
 ```

-Suppose for the columns holding temperature data, a custom control is desired that presents the option to convert all the temperatures
+Suppose for the columns holding temperature data, a custom control is desired that presents the option to convert
-in the column from one temperature unit to another, and provides a simple filter field for temperatures greater than, less than, equal
+all the temperatures in the column from one temperature unit to another, and provides a simple filter field for
-to, etc. to an entered temperature.
+temperatures greater than, less than, equal to, etc. to an entered temperature.

 To implement this, we first define some supporting objects/classes.
-As these are not directly related to using HTMLTableWrapper.js, we
+As these are not directly related to using
-only explain them enough to make clear their function.
-For details on their implementation, consult the source files directly:
+HTMLTableWrapper.js, we only explain them enough to make clear their function.
+For details on their implementation,
+consult the source files directly:

 - [`conversions.js`](conversions.js)

    Defines direct temperature-to-temperature conversions, and wraps them in a 'dictionary' object describing them.

 - [`TemperatureConverter`](TemperatureConverter.js)

-   A helper class that takes the 'dictionary' object from `conversions.js` and a backing `HTMLTableElement` containing temperature-related
+   A helper class that takes the 'dictionary' object from `conversions.js` and a backing `HTMLTableElement`
-   data.
+   containing temperature-related data.
 It exports a single method: `convertTo(columnIndex, unit)`.
-As its name implies, the function converts the column `columnIndex` of
+As its name
+   implies, the function converts the column `columnIndex` of the backing table to the given `unit`, rounded
-   the backing table to the given `unit`, rounded to the nearest hundredth.
-To avoid data loss, conversions are always performed based upon
+   to the nearest hundredth.
+To avoid data loss, conversions are always performed based upon the `data-orig-temp`
-   the `data-orig-temp` and `data-orig-unit` attributes.
+   and `data-orig-unit` attributes.

 Next, we declare a [`ColumnControl`][ColumnControl] that makes use of `TemperatureConverter`.

-A [`ColumnControl`][ColumnControl] is a special object that defines functions its parent [`HTMLTableWrapperListener`][HTMLTableWrapperListener] calls on
+A [`ColumnControl`][ColumnControl] is a special object that defines functions its parent
+[`HTMLTableWrapperListener`][HTMLTableWrapperListener] calls on to [`open`][ColumnControl-open],
-to [`open`][ColumnControl-open], [`close`][ColumnControl-close], and determine how the control's column should be [`sorted`][ColumnControl-getSortDescriptor]
+[`close`][ColumnControl-close], and determine how the control's column should be
-and [`filtered`][ColumnControl-getFilterDescriptor] based upon the its state. [`ColumnControl`][ColumnControl]s can optionally (and will typically)
+[`sorted`][ColumnControl-getSortDescriptor] and [`filtered`][ColumnControl-getFilterDescriptor] based upon its
+state. [`ColumnControl`][ColumnControl]s can optionally (and will typically) make calls back to their parent
-make calls back to their parent to trigger table-wide processing via [`processTable`][HTMLTableWrapperListener-processTable].
+to trigger table-wide processing via [`processTable`][HTMLTableWrapperListener-processTable].

-This example makes use of another class defined within the full configuration of HTMLTableWrapper.js called [`ContextControl`][ContextControl].
+This example makes use of another class defined within the full configuration of HTMLTableWrapper.js called
-A [`ContextControl`][ContextControl] is a convenience class that creates an `HTMLDivElement` as a 'content box', and handles positioning it relative to another
+[`ContextControl`][ContextControl].
+A [`ContextControl`][ContextControl] is a convenience class that creates
+an `HTMLDivElement` as a 'content box', and handles positioning it relative to another element when
-element when [`open`][ContextControl-open]ed, as well as hiding it when [`close`][ContextControl-close]d.
-Its model for defining content is 'lazy initialization;' upon the first
+[`open`][ContextControl-open]ed, as well as hiding it when [`close`][ContextControl-close]d.
+Its model for
-call to its [`open`][ContextControl-open] method, it will dispatch a [`create`][ContextControl_event-create] event to anything that has added itself via
+defining content is 'lazy initialization;' upon the first call to its [`open`][ContextControl-open] method,
+it will dispatch a [`create`][ContextControl_event-create] event to anything that has added itself via
 [`addEventListener`][ContextControl-addEventListener].
 Content should be defined in the handlers of this event.

-With that, we can define our constructor `TemperatureColumnControl`, as well as its `init`, `open` and `close` functions:
+With that, we can define our constructor `TemperatureColumnControl`, as well as its `init`, `open` and
+`close` functions:
 ``` javascript
 function TemperatureColumnControl(columnIndex, parent, temperatureConverter) {
     'use strict';